MLB Rumors: The Bryce Harper Sweepstakes – What Teams Are Out? What Teams Are Still In?

 One team that has been in it from the start has been the Phillies, and they have been on the frontrunner for a while.
 Numerous rumors have had them signing him this week and that week, but nothing official has ever come of them all.

-Just last week, a deal with the Phillies was said to be “imminent,” but all of a sudden, that was pushed off again.
-Bryce Harper’s status is still up in the air as he remains a MLB free agent with the season close to starting, but he will sign somewhere.
+Just last week, a deal with the Phillies was said to be “imminent,” but that was pushed off again.
+Bryce Harper’s status is still up in the air as he remains an MLB free agent with the season close to starting, but he will sign somewhere.
 Even with two teams officially out, three are still hoping to land him and it could happen at any time.